The Story of The Perch

 But this woman's story prompted a whisper from God that would hound me for the next few years: Start a soul care organization where exhausted people can discover and try out these practices to connect with God.
 Over the years I came up with a million reasons for why I couldn't or shouldn't start that: I didn't see anyone else doing it, and I couldn't picture it.
 I loved my job.
 It would be vulnerable to share my story.
 No one would want to go to events.
 What workshops or retreats would I even offer?
 What would I call it?

 After an incredibly difficult day at work in September 2017, though, God gave me a clear vision for The Perch, the name for the organization, and even the idea for the first retreat (Empty & Fill).
 It's called The Perch because birds need perches while they're journeying to rest, often with other birds.
 It's not a place that you stay forever, but it's a necessary landing place to help you keep soaring.

-Our first Empty & Fill retreat was on January 6, 2018, had 16 people, and our very next event had more than double that many.
+Our first Empty & Fill retreat was on January 6, 2018, and had 16 people.
+Our next event had more than double that many.
 In October 2018 I started leasing my own space to hold our growing number of workshops and retreats, and it's a gorgeous space overlooking the Fox River, right in downtown Aurora.
 I hope you'll join us sometime so you can experience The Perch for yourself!
 If you're exhausted and are looking for meaningful, life-giving ways to connect with God, I'd love to help you rest, find peace, and experience transformation.